Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

 \subsubsection{Star formation histories and burstiness}

-So far, we have examined how stars form within UFD analogs according to the IMF sampling method, demonstrating that stars originate from multiple progenitor haloes rather than a single main progenitor.
-Fig.~\ref{fig9} depicts total star formation rates (SFRs), with each progenitor halo denoted by different colors.
-The panels, from top to bottom, show SFRs for the {\sc Burst}, {\sc SIMF}, and {\sc Indiv} runs for {\sc Halo1}.
-The SFRs, computed in 3.5 Myr time bins, range from $10^{-6} \msun/\rm yr$ to a few $10^{-4} \msun/\rm yr$.
-We find that SFRs from the {\sc Burst} and {\sc SIMF} runs are likely to be bursty, while star formation is more continuous in the {\sc Indiv} runs, particularly in relatively massive progenitor haloes ($M_{\rm vir}\gtrsim$ a few $10^7\msun$ at $z\approx6$).
+Fig.~\ref{fig8_sfh_mul} depicts total star formation rates (SFRs), with each progenitor halo denoted by a different color.
+From top to bottom, the panels correspond to the {\sc Burst}, {\sc Simf}, and {\sc Indiv} runs for {\sc Halo1}.
+The SFRs, computed in 3.5~Myr time bins, range from $10^{-6} \msun/\rm yr$ to a few $10^{-4} \msun/\rm yr$.
+The {\sc Burst} and {\sc Simf} show bursty star formation behavior, whereas the {\sc Indiv} run exhibits more continuous SF, particularly in relatively massive progenitor haloes ($M_{\rm vir}\gtrsim$ a few $10^7\msun$ at $z\approx6$).
+As SF becomes more bursty, the intervals between bursts increase, producing extended quiescent periods with little or no star formation.
+Therefore, the {\sc Burst} and {\sc Simf} runs display highly bursty SFR patterns, while the {\sc Indiv} run maintains a smoother, more continuous trend.

-As star formation becomes more bursty, the intervals between starbursts increase, leading to extended periods without new star formation.
-To quantify this, we calculate the quenched period fraction.
-For example, Fig.~\ref{fig10} illustrates the SFRs taken from one of the progenitor haloes, {\sc ph0}, as depicted in Fig.~\ref{fig9}.
-We sum the periods during which no stars are formed (shaded regions) and divide this by the total star formation period, defined as the time from the first to the last star formation event in each progenitor halo.
-From this definition, the resulting fraction is about 15.7\% for {\sc ph0} in the {\sc Indiv} run for {\sc Halo1}.

-Fig.~\ref{fig11} displays the quenched period fractions for all progenitor haloes in {\sc Halo1} (left panel) and {\sc Halo2} (right panel).
-These results show that in the {\sc Indiv} runs, the quenched period fraction ranges from 16\% to 84\%, indicating longer periods of continuous star formation.
-For example, in the case of {\sc ph0} ({\sc Indiv}) for {\sc Halo1}, stars are continuously formed for about 84\% of the period.
-In contrast, the {\sc Burst} and {\sc SIMF} runs show that star formation occurs in less than 20\% of the star formation period, indicating a highly sporadic and bursty pattern of star formation.
-Furthermore, the {\sc Burst} runs are even more bursty compared to the {\sc SIMF} runs, with the quenched period fractions exceeding 90\%.
-Note that for low-mass haloes where initial star formation commences late and often stops before reionization, resulting in a single starburst, the quenching fraction cannot be determined for these haloes.